 Alter Peter - The Tower at St. Peter's Church Munich

-Next up on the list is the very iconic St. Peter’s Church on Peterskirche.
-Many often say this isn’t a part of Marienplatz in Munich but it is so teasingly close that I tend to disagree.
+Next up on the list is the iconic St. Peter’s Church on Peterskirche.
+Many often say this isn’t part of Marienplatz in Munich, but it is so teasingly close that I tend to disagree.

-Just a min away from Marienplatz, lies Peterskirche, Munich’s oldest church.
+Just a minute away from Marienplatz lies Peterskirche, Munich’s oldest church.
 It is a Roman Catholic Church from the 11th century that was rebuilt and redecorated several times.
-The last redesign was probably in the 18th century in the Rococo style after which it was badly damaged in WWII.
+The last redesign was probably in the 18th century in the Rococo style, after which it was badly damaged in WWII.
 Thanks to all restoration efforts, we can see this pretty church in all its glory today.

-The church has a 300ft tower, fondly referred to as Alter Peter or Old Pete, that you can see from anywhere in the city.
-The best part is you can climb 306 odd steps to get to the viewing platform for some stunning views of the city.
+The church has a 300-foot tower, fondly referred to as Alter Peter or Old Pete, that you can see from anywhere in the city.
+The best part is that you can climb 306 steps to get to the viewing platform for some stunning city views.

 Christmas Market